ekapolc/ASR_course/README.md

-# ASR_course
+# 2110432 Automatic Speech Recognition course
-ASR course at Chula 2018
+ASR course at Chulalongkorn University for Spring 2018.

+## Slides

+## Videos

+## Assignments

+## Speech corpora
+To be added